FilipNikolovski/blog/content/posts/2020-03-05--Bazel-Performance-in-a-CI-Environment.md

 ### TL;DR

 - Use a **shell** executor and a long-running instance in order to re-use the build directories.
+- Use the Bazel `--disk-cache` flag to specify a cache directory inside the project's build directory.
-- Don't use the cache feature.
+- Don't use the cache mechanism from Gitlab.
 - Utilize the `GIT_CLEAN_FLAGS` variable, so that when running `git clean` on subsequent runs, it will ignore the cache directory.
 - Profit.